falchion10/macOS-Jailbreak/README.md

 MAC=1 make
 ```

-There should be a tar.gz file in the packages folder inside the repo.
-Rename the file to `ellekit.tar.gz` then run this command (you'll get an error about timestamps, ignore it):
+There should be a tar file in the packages folder inside the repo.
+Rename the file to `ellekit.tar` then run this command (you might get an error about timestamps, ignore it):

 ```
-sudo tar -xvf ellekit.tar.gz -C /
+sudo tar -xvf ellekit.tar -C /
 ```

 Resign the loader with `loader.xml`: